 Next, use a rake to lightly scratch the soil surface, creating a conducive environment for seed germination.

-Unlike starting a new lawn, when laying grass seed on an existing lawn there’s no need for extensive soil preparation or levelling.
+Luckily, unlike starting a new lawn, when laying grass seed on an existing lawn, there’s no need for extensive soil preparation or levelling.
 Instead, focus on ensuring good seed-to-soil contact.
 To achieve this, lay the grass seed evenly over the lawn, using a spreader for larger areas.

 After seeding, lightly rake the soil again to cover the seeds with a thin layer of soil.
 Water the lawn thoroughly and keep the soil consistently moist during the germination period.